 The size and scope of China’s Belt & Road Initiative (BRI) warrant European companies, including SMEs, giving it a close look.
 In fact, according to the European Chamber’s Business Confidence Survey 2018, businesses are doing just that: more than half of respondents saw opportunities in the BRI.
 However, challenges and risks lie in wait for European business in this initiative, and they are magnified in the case of SMEs.
-This article introduces the primary sectors that hold business potential for the European business community, and signals what to look out for when cooperating in BRI projects.
-We will also share the success story of a European SME benefitting from BRI.
+This article from the EU SME Centre in Beijing introduces the primary sectors that hold business potential for the European business community, and signals what to look out for when cooperating in BRI projects.
+The article also highlights a success story of a European SME benefitting from BRI.

 Six Economic Corridors Identified in BRI

 The BRI is made up of six terrestrial ‘Economic Corridors’ that lead from China through South and Southeast Asia, the Middle East and across Eurasia to Europe.
 These Economic Corridors are mainly identifiable by the developing large-scale transport infrastructure that seek to form physical connections between the regions and sub-regions covered by the BRI.
 Additionally, the BRI’s maritime component, the 21st Century Maritime Silk Road (MSR), connects and overlaps with the three southern economic corridors before moving on to East Africa and the Mediterranean Sea, while also seeking to expand and connect projects and trade routes across the Middle East.

 In the six terrestrial economic corridors (the ‘Belt’ of the BRI) the Chinese Government has prioritised projects in nine key sectors.
 Each holds potential for a range of SMEs: